 That stark disconnect between the symbol for Western values we thought Suu Kyi to be, and the reality of her rule in Myanmar is still something that baffles our understanding in Western media.
 The response to this contrast, especially as the Rohingya crisis continues to develop, seems to be going through the four stages of grief.
 Many of us are still at the stage of denial.
 Many articles have been published to explain how Suu Kyi does not actually have the power to stop the military abuses against the Rohingya in Rakhine state even if she wanted to, and that her hands are tied.

 It is true that the military retains significant powers despite there being an elected civilian government in the country.
 And it is equally true that matters of international relations and internal security fall within the responsibility of the military.
-The military does have de jure authority over how it responds to the attacks of the insurgent group Arakan Rohingya Salvation Army (ARSA) in Rakhine state.
+The military does have de jure authority over how it responds to the attacks of the insurgent group Arakan Rohingya Solidarity Army (ARSA) in Rakhine state.

 But it is untrue and disingenuous to suggest that Suu Kyi has no power to change the course of events.
 She has most of the people of her country behind her, and she can take them just about anywhere.
 And both her and the military know that is a powerful consideration.
 She may not be able to, and should not dispute the need for the security forces to respond to the violent threat of ARSA.
 But she can and should dispute how that response involves the burning down of entire villages, the rape of women, the killings of children, the mining of paths leading across the border into Bangladesh, and the pushing half of the Rohingya population in Myanmar out of the country in the space of just one month.

-However, many people who have known Suu Kyi for some time and have worked with her have come to believe that her decision to provide cover for the army goes much deeper than being a balancing act between a universalist humanitarian and pragmatic politician.
+However, many people who have known Suu Kyi for some time and have worked with her have come to believe that her decision to provide cover for the army goes much deeper than being a balancing act between of a universalist humanitarian and pragmatic politician.
 She in fact, like many of the elite in Myanmar, shares many of the beliefs of the military leaders and actually supports their action.

 Mark Farmaner, Director of UK Burma Campaign and a pioneer of the Free Aung San Suu Kyi Campaign met with her a number of times in Myanmar.
 He came to the conclusion quite quickly that “she doesn’t see Burma as a multi-ethnic multi-religious country but a Burma-Buddhist country with ethnic minorities.”
 In fact, in one discussion with her she complained how the non-Rohingya Muslims of Burma needed to integrate.
 When mark informed his Muslim Burmese friend of the conversation, he was all too familiar with such Buddhist supremacist language: “We are fully integrated in every way in every level of society and have been part of Burma for as long as the Buddhists.
 The only thing we haven’t done is change our religion, and the Buddhists never accept that.”
 Farmaner also does not believe her decision to provide cover for the army is a political calculation: